 Weld makes the lines into one.
 If you don’t Weld and simply Attach, your Cricut will cut out little tails on each letter.

 - Use the Letter Space function on the top of your screen.
 Keep clicking it down until the letters are how you want them.
 Then click WELD on the bottom right.

-- Or ungroup the letters and manually move them to where you want them and once you have them exactly how you want them and click WELD.
+- Or ungroup the letters and manually move them to where you want them and once you have them exactly how you want them, click WELD.

 How to Use Cricut Design Space Text Video Tutorial

 Ok, I wanted to have the main points from the video outlined for you and links to give you easy access.
-All of the points above will be addressed in the video below.
+All of the points above will be addressed in the video in the card above.